ucbrise/clipper-website/content/overview/quickstart.md

 If your Docker installation requires root access, you can pass the keyword argument `sudo=True` when constructing a `clipper_manager.Clipper()` instance to tell the Clipper manager to execute Docker commands as root.
-Unfortunately, this only works when running Clipper in remote mode currently.
-You can find an explanation for the problem and a workaround in [#179](https://github.com/ucbrise/clipper/issues/179).
 {{% /notice %}}

 Now that you've deployed your first model, you can start requesting predictions at the